 Chapter 1.
 About the Fuse Tooling Tutorials

-The Red Hat Fuse Tooling tutorials provide developers with a hands-on introduction to using the Fuse Tooling to develop, run, test, and deploy an Apache Camel application.
+The Red Hat Fuse Tooling tutorials provide a hands-on introduction to using the Fuse Tooling to develop, run, test, and deploy an Apache Camel application.

 Overview of the Fuse Tooling tutorials